newtheatre/history-project/_shows/16_17/weird_and_eerie.md

 ---

-A first for StuFF, a showreel of artist films will be screened, centered around Mark Fisher's notion of ‘the weird and the eerie’ as distinct modes of the uncanny.
-Comprising of graduates from Central St Martins BA Fine Art, this selection of moving-image works, explore our irresistible fascination with the invasion of the outside into the everyday.
+A first for StuFF, a showreel of artist films will be screened, centered around Mark Fisher's notion of 'the weird and the eerie' as distinct modes of the uncanny.
+Comprising of graduates from Central St Martins BA Fine Art, this selection of moving-image works explores our irresistible fascination with the invasion of the outside into the everyday.